What To Do If You Have A Braces Emergency

 A broken bracket is generally easy to identify.
 If the bracket isn’t attached to the tooth, it’s broken.
 It may also be off-centered, rotated, or sliding with ease along the archwire.
-Use dental wax to secure the bracket to the tooth and call Studio32 Orthodontics to schedule an appointment with Dr. Mullally.
+Use dental wax to secure the bracket to the tooth and call us to schedule an appointment with Dr. Mullally.

-If you have a loose expander, call Dr. Mullally, an emergency orthodontist, immediately.
+If you have a loose expander, contact Dr. Mullally, an emergency orthodontist, immediately.
 Don’t activate or turn the expander until Dr. Mullally has looked at the appliance and corrected the issue.
 Usually, the expander can be pushed back onto the tooth in the meantime.

 Swallowed Elastics & Other Appliances

 Consider these situations rare — but they do happen.
 Occasionally, bits of dental wax and a stray elastic are swallowed by patients.
 If you do or think you may have swallowed one of these materials, don’t panic.
 These items are small and will move through the digestive tract quickly.